Highdrien/image_super_resolution/README.md

 # Data

-In the `data` folder, you will find all the images used in the training.
-It contains:
-- `DIV2K_train_HR`: folder containing all the training images in high definition (2K)
-- `DIV2K_train_LR_bicubic`: corresponding low resolution images obtained using Matlab imresize function with default settings (bicubic interpolation), which containts:
-  - `X2`: LR images, downscale factor 2
-  - `X3`: LR images, downscale factor 3
-  - `X4`: LR images, downscale factor 4
-and the same for valid (validation data)
+## the dataset

-These data will not on github, visit this website: https://data.vision.ee.ethz.ch/cvl/DIV2K/ and download the following folders:
+For this project we used images from the DIV2K dataset. if you want them, go to their website: https://data.vision.ee.ethz.ch/cvl/DIV2K/ and download the following folders:
 (NTIRE 2017) Low Res Images:
 - Train Data Track 1 bicubic downscaling x2 (LR images)
 - Validation Data Track 1 bicubic downscaling x2 (LR images)